Cooley on Cars: Does the 2022 GMC Hummer EV make sense? - Roadshow

-In more proof that anything can happen in 2020, the Hummer has gone electric.
-But it also transforms from a niche vehicle that represented the future of nothing to a flagship that represents the electrified future of General Motors.
+In further proof that anything can happen in 2020, the Hummer has gone electric.
+But in the process, it also transforms from a niche vehicle that represented the future of nothing to a flagship that represents the electrified future of General Motors.

+The Hummer EV has 350 miles of range, according to GM -- the EPA hasn't certified it yet.
+It's also got 1,000 horsepower and 11,500 pound-feet of torque.
+(Scroll down to see the full specs at a glance.)
+It also offers all the premium car stuff including Super Cruise driver-assistance tech, multiple big LCD screens on the dash, removable roof panels.
+It's surrounded by up to 18 cameras, including underneath the thing, so you can see what you're running over.

 The Hummer EV's specs at a glance: